 PURPOSE

 This Tracking Data Message (TDM) Recommended Standard specifies a standard message format for use in exchanging spacecraft tracking data between space agencies.
-Such exchanges are used for distributing tracking data output from routine interagency cross-supports in which spacecraft missions managed by one agency are tracked from a ground station managed by a second agency.
+Such exchanges are used for distributing tracking data output from routine interagency cross-supports in which spacecraft missions managed by one agency are tracked from a tracking station managed by a second agency.
 The standardization of tracking data formats facilitates space agency allocation of tracking sessions to alternate tracking resources.
-This Recommended Standard has been developed via consensus of the Navigation Working Group of the CCSDS Mission Operations and Information Management Services (MOIMS) area.

 This document includes requirements and criteria that the message format has been designed to meet.
 For exchanges where these requirements do not capture the needs of the participating Agencies another mechanism may be selected.